gotmemes/dmtcheat/README.md

 You can contribute to this project mostly by adding words to the _wordlist-xxxx.txt_ files if you notice any are missing.
 Don't forget to separate each with a comma except after the last word.
 No need to add them in alphabetical order.

 # Credit
-Stolen from Croutonix to more easily update words, mostly for Mineplex, but sometimes Hypixel.
+Stolen from Croutonix to more easily update words, mostly for Mineplex.